pathannon/mediumish/_posts/2011-12-24-the-christmas-wish-list.md

 Advent calls us to wait in hope that God is breaking into the world.
 In light of this hope, what will be on your Christmas list this year?

-<em>-Rev. Dr. Pat Hannon, from <a href="http://iwublog.indwes.edu/bid/96831/IWU-Looks-Toward-Christmas-Advent-2011" title="The Indiana Wesleyan University Advent Devotional Guide 2011" target="_blank">The Indiana Wesleyan&nbsp;University&nbsp;Advent Devotional Guide 2011</a></em>
+-Rev. Dr. Pat Hannon, from <em>The Indiana Wesleyan University Advent Devotional Guide 2011</em>